Distribution Engine

 • Assignment Method Split: Displays how records were distributed across different assignment methods.

-5. Logs and reports
+8. Logs and Reports

 The Reports & Logs section helps you understand how records are being assigned and identify issues such as missed assignments.